-Hypersonic missiles: UK, US, and Australia to boost defence cooperation
+Hypersonic missiles: UK, US, and Australia to boost defence co-operation

 It came just months after China caught US intelligence by surprise when it tested two nuclear-capable hypersonic missiles.

-Each circled the globe in low-orbit space before coming back down to Earth, the second missing its target by only around 24 miles (40 km).
+Each circled the globe in low-orbit space before coming back down to Earth, the second missing its target by only about 24 miles (40 km).

-The missile is thought to combine a so-called fractional orbital bombardment system, which sends missiles into a partial orbit of the Earth to strike from an unexpected direction, with a hypersonic glider, which remain in the outer atmosphere and are hard to detect until later into their flight.
+The missile is thought to combine a so-called fractional orbital bombardment system, which sends missiles into a partial orbit of the Earth to strike from an unexpected direction, with a hypersonic glider, which remains in the outer atmosphere and is hard to detect until later into its flight.

-The tests demonstrated that China had far more advanced space capability than had previously been understood.
+The tests demonstrated China had far more advanced space capability than had previously been understood.

-North Korea also claims to be in the process of testing hypersonic missiles.
+North Korea has also claimed to be in the process of testing hypersonic missiles.

 A potential game-changer